Three new crew arrive at space station with fish

 The astronauts also are preparing for the arrival of a Russian cargo ship on Wednesday and a spacewalk the following day by Williams and Hoshide to try to repair a leak in a station cooling system.

-Williams, Hoshide and Malenchenko are scheduled to return to Earth on November 12, leaving the three newcomers on their own until replacements arrive on December 21.
+Williams, Hoshide and Malenchenko are scheduled to return to Earth on Nov.
+12, leaving the three newcomers on their own until replacements arrive on Dec.
+21. (Editing by Kevin Gray and Mohammad Zargham)